IReEn: Reverse-Engineering of Black-Box Functions via Iterative Neural Program Synthesis: IReEn: Iterative Reverse-Engineering of Black-Box Functions

 \subsection{Fine-tuning}

 The goal of synthesizer $\Psi$ is to generate a program for the given I/Os, so it is not desirable to generate a program that contains not-used statements (e.g. a while statement which never hit by the given I/Os).
 However, in the black-box setting, we only have access to the random I/Os, and there is no guarantee if these I/Os represent all details of the black-box program.
 So the synthesizer might need to generate a statement in the program which was not represented in the given I/Os.
 The question is how we can have a synthesizer that makes a balance between these two contradictory situations.
-To address this issue, we first train synthesizer $\Psi$ on the crafted I/Os and then fine-tune it on the hard examples of random I/Os.
-We consider a random I/Os as a hard example for the $\Psi$ if the generated program by $\Psi$ does not satisfy all of the given random I/Os.
-We get the data for fine-tuning by feeding random I/Os to the $\Psi$ which were trained on crafted I/Os, and we pair the hard examples of random I/Os with the target programs.
+To address this issue, we first train synthesizer $\Psi$ on the crafted I/Os and then fine-tune it on the random I/Os.
+Please note that we only use the crafted I/Os during training.
+We get the data for fine-tuning by pairing random I/Os with the target programs.
+We empirically find that fine-tuning the synthesizer can lead to better performance than training it using only random I/Os.